THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 If you would like to create a team payment code, please contact events@msqld.org.au or call 1300 090 923, and we will assist you in setting up a unique Team promo Code.

-Can I still register on the day?
+Can I still register on event day?

 Can I request a refund?